2piruben/langil/README.md

 ## Examples

 * [HIV](examples/HIV) Example for a simple model of HIV cell population infection.
 It contains a detailed description of the use of the `langil` class
 * [Cell Cycle Variability](examples/CellCycleVariability) Code used in *R. Perez-Carrasco, C. Beentjes, R. Grima, Effects of cell cycle variability on lineage and population measurements of mRNA abundance.
-BioRxiv (2019)* to simulate mRNA abundance in cells with a stochastic cell cycle duration
+JRS Interface 17:168 (2020)* to simulate mRNA abundance in cells with a stochastic cell cycle duration

 ### Prerequisites